andaziemele/eportfolio/rmpp.md

 #### Unit 9
 **Validity and Generalisability in Research**
+A detailed reflection on the experience of completing the statistical worksheets is below.

 **Artefacts produced:**
 - Summary Post for Collaborative Discussion 2 - Case Study: Accuracy of information: [Link](https://github.com/andaziemele/rmpp_module/tree/main/Unit_9/collab_disc_2_summary_post.pdf)